top of page

 Wiping off grocery cart handles

-When I visit any large grocery store I see people at the front entrance wiping off handles of shopping carts with disinfectant wipes.
+When I visit any large grocery store, I see people at the front entrance wiping off the handles of shopping carts with disinfectant wipes.
 They do this, I suppose, to isolate themselves from other people's germs.

-These same people then go into the store and handle canned and other packaged products which have also come in contact with countless people around the world.
+These same people then go into the store and handle canned and other packaged products, which have also come in contact with countless people worldwide.
 What about all those germs?

 Do these handle-wiping shoppers disinfect their coins and paper money before touching them?